kuzyn/write/0_random_notes.md

 walking behind a girl after a nice wistful evening of meat and wine and you think that "she will be something" in the narrative but actually she simply walks in front of you forever and you never see here face. she stops at a glass window, check her lipstick. leather boots. keeps walking and you never, ever see her face or know more about her

-then you remember the beautiful story of the yogurt and fruits, being compulsively eaten, this "mom" feeling of wholesomeness and how it reassures and pumps dread into your balloon heart. yogurt. curded mother's milk. a very nice still life. a very nice picture of suffering, that looks like a picture of wholesome breakfast
+then you remember the beautiful story of the yogurt and fruits, being compulsively eaten, this "mom" feeling of wholesomeness and how it reassures and pumps dread into your balloon heart. yogurt. curdled mother's milk. a very nice still life. a very nice picture of suffering, that looks like a picture of wholesome breakfast

 ±±±